CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, AWS Identify and Access Management (IAM) and Amazon S3 enforce access to the AWS infrastructure and data in Amazon S3 buckets.
-A baseline set of IAM groups are created, with associated access policies to support alignment of user accounts to personnel functions related to infrastructure/platform management (e.g. Billing, EC2/ VPC/Amazon RDS systems administration, I.T. auditing, etc.) Login/API access is restricted to those users for whom the organization has authorized and created or federated IAM user accounts, and assigned the appropriate IAM group and/or role membership.
+In this architecture, AWS Identify and Access Management (IAM) and Amazon Amazon S3 enforce access to the AWS infrastructure and data in Amazon S3 buckets.
+The baseline IAM groups and roles are associated with access policies to align user accounts with personnel functions related to infrastructure/platform management (e.g. Billing, EC2/VPC/Amazon RDS systems administration, I.T. auditing, etc.) Login/API access is restricted to those users for whom the organization has authorized and created, or federated, IAM user accounts, and assigned the appropriate IAM group and/or role memberships.
 Amazon S3 buckets have specific access control policies assigned to restrict access to those IAM users who are assigned the appropriate IAM roles/groups.

 ##### Drupal